Ryan-J-Gilbert/scc-chat/README.md

   - [ ] View queued jobs
   - [ ] Module availability checking
 - [ ] Make usage intuitive scraper.py (for collecting and formatting TechWeb pages)
+- [ ] Modifying scraper to use an LLM to parse webpages, with optimal chunking

 ## Resource Usage